 - End the conversation first: Always be the one to say, “Hey, I’ve got to run, but it was great catching up.”
 This maintains your value and leaves them wanting more.

 If they’re testing the waters, this response will intrigue them.
 If they’re genuinely interested in reconnecting, this response will make them respect you.
 Either way, you win.
-For more on recognizing these moments, read about the signs your ex is testing you.
+For more on recognising these moments, read about the signs your ex is testing you.

 The Parable of the Mountain:

-A traveler once climbed a great mountain to seek wisdom from a sage who lived at the summit.
+A traveller once climbed a great mountain to seek wisdom from a sage who lived at the summit.
 When they arrived, breathless and desperate, they asked, “How do I make someone love me again?”The sage smiled and said, “You cannot make the river flow uphill.
 But if you become the ocean, the river will always find its way back to you.”

 The sage replied, “By becoming so vast, so deep, and so full of life that everything is drawn to you naturally.
 Stop chasing.
 Start becoming.”